pawelgorzelany/gha-test/README.md

 added some readme stuff

-added some stuff on master
+added --some stuff on master-- some prodfixes stuff